mstocco/mariostoc.co/content/traininglog/20200906-ironman2021-51weeksout.md

 ## SUMMARY
 I feel like was **BUILDING CONSISTENCY**

-From Sunday’s run to Wednesday’s brick workout, I am feeling a lot better about the direction I am heading in.
+With Sunday’s run and Wednesday’s brick workout, I am feeling a lot better about the direction I am heading in.
 The back half of this week (Saturday and Friday) serve as a big reminder for me to get the work in when I can; mother nature